Language: EN

 As we can see, in general, all IF conditionals have the same structure and functionality, with small syntax differences between languages.

-Under the hood, an IF conditional is a branching of the normal program flow.
+Under the hood, an IF conditional is a fork in the normal flow of the program.
 For this, a conditional jump instruction is used.
-This is similar to a jump instruction, but it only executes if a condition is met.
+This is similar to a GO-TO jump instruction but only executes if a condition is met.

-Depending on the architecture, there are different conditional jumps available.
-For example, if two values in memory are equal, or different, etc.
+Depending on the architecture, different conditional jumps are available.
+For example, if two memory values are equal or different, etc.

 programacion-if-saltos

 Therefore, there are several ways to execute the conditional jump.
-For example, the one I have put in the diagram is the simplest.
+For example, the one I have put in the scheme is the simplest.

 • If the condition is true, the program continues, executing the code

-As we can see, it is exactly the behavior that we have said an IF conditional has.
+Which, as we see, is exactly the behavior we have said that an IF conditional has.